Admission Review and Application Process FAQs

 Applications and their supplemental items are reviewed holistically.
 Admission decisions are made based on all the materials submitted, i.e. educational background and grades, work experience (if any), standardized test scores, letters of recommendation and any written statements or essays required for your intended program of study.

-There are no minimum scores set by The Graduate School.
+There are no minimum scores set by the Office of Graduate Admissions.
 We review the entire application file.
 For example, higher test scores may compensate for a lower GPA and vice versa.

 The Graduate School does not review incomplete applications.
 All credentials must be submitted before an application is reviewed.
 Some of our programs have standardized test waivers.
 Please visit our standardized test waivers list for more information.

 Students who have not yet completed their undergraduate degree work may apply during their last term as undergraduates.
-Please send an official copy of your transcript to The Graduate School when you submit your application.
-A final, official transcript indicating that you have received your baccalaureate degree must be submitted before you will be permitted to register for classes.
-Applicants who have an international education may not apply as a last-term senior.
+An unofficial copy of your transcript may be submitted along with your application.
+After admission, a final, official transcript indicating that you have received your baccalaureate degree must be submitted to the Office of Graduate Admissions.

 The Graduate Program Coordinators (GPC)/ Doctoral Program Directors (DPD) are a valuable resource who can help students in the early stages of exploring which program is right for them.
 The GPC or DPD will provide students with detailed information regarding an intended course of study.
 They will also help you with course selection, overall curriculum planning, research opportunities and career goals.
 Please refer to the list of Graduate Program Coordinators to find the name and contact information for the GPC / DPD for your program.

-Once the application is complete, The Graduate School will conduct a preliminary review of all submitted materials.
+Once the application is complete, the Office of Graduate Admissions will conduct a preliminary review of all submitted materials.
 If the minimum admission requirements have been met, your application will then be forwarded for departmental review.
-Applicants are notified of all admission decisions via email, followed by a letter from The Graduate School.
-The length of this process varies by program but The Graduate School works to provide decisions in a timely manner.
+Once an admission decision has been made, applicants will receive notification via email and will be able to access their official letter on their Portal.
+The length of this process varies by program but the Office of Graduate Admissions works to provide decisions in a timely manner.

 It may be possible to take some courses before being accepted into a program, but not all courses may be available to students who are not already in a program.
 Please visit our Non-Degree and Visiting Students page for more information.